syndicate-ss14/docs/docs/maintainers/bylaws/bylaws-draft.md

 A Microcosm has a single vote in binding decisions.
 For example, if there is a vote presented to change the Macrocosm name, each Microcosm will have a single vote.
 Microcosms are free to choose how their votes are decided.

-A Microcosm can decide how to introduce votes to all other Microcosms.
+A Microcosm can decide how to propose or introduce votes to all other Microcosms.
+As a general rule, each Microcosm is expected to conduct internal organization independent of other Microcosms.

 ## Maintainer